willibrandon/firebird-resources/Firebird.Testcontainers/README.md

 ```

 ### Methods
-The following builder methods are available for the `FirebirdBuilder`:
+The following builder methods are available for a `FirebirdBuilder`:

 | Method |  Example | What |
 | -      | -        | -    |